Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 4. Output

 ##Tutorial info
 This tutorial is for two mouse samples.
 The mouse samples are were prepared by TruSeq.
-We will Brief overview of miRquant here.

 ##miRquant Installation
 ###Requirements